shaysugg/about-me/README.md

 * Write a wrapper for working with NSkeychain and encrypt critical data.

-* App has a lots of ViewModel and managing their dependencies and deciding when to break classes to small classes was challenging.
+* App has a lots of ViewModels and managing their dependencies and deciding when to break classes to small classes was challenging.

 ## Resimage